Phileosopher/commonplace/meaning.md

 APPLICATION: Opportunities to [succeed](success-1_why.md) exist wherever responsibility was neglected.

+Broadly, the scope of how much impact we created is defined as "importance", and we feel important in proportion to how responsible we feel for something.

+APPLICATION: Bullying is coercive importance, which arises in the absence of [love](love.md).
+It's a demand for respect, or at the very least to be [feared](mind-feelings-fear.md).

+FURTHER APPLICATION: All intentional [criminal deviance](legal-crimes.md) come through a perversion of finding meaning, often through a derived [neurodivergence](mind-neurodivergence.md) that doesn't recognize or interact correctly with [loving behavior](love.md)

 Responsibility-based meaning doesn't necessarily come from legitimately changing [reality](reality.md), but instead from the *[appearance](image.md)* of having changed reality.
 We measure it by whether we [feel](mind-feelings.md) accomplishment.

 The nature of responsibility also means that we must always conquer the [unknown](unknown.md), which ends up always reverting to some type of [religious theme](religion.md), no matter how secular we become.